 How To Plan For A Goal ?

-There are several types of SIP Calculators available which help you to calculate the monthly investment required to reach the Goal or the target amount you can accumulate by investing an amount fixed by you for a particular period of time.
+You can use a SIP calculator to calculate the monthly investment required to reach the goal or the target amount you can accumulate by investing an amount fixed by you for a particular period of time.

 Lump sum vs. SIP investment Comparison

-5. Helps in accumulation of wealth over the longer time horizons by compounding factor.You may also go for Equity Systematic Investment Plan (ESIP) or Systematic Equity Plan (SEP) by directly investing into good quality stocks.
+Similar to investing in mutual funds through SIP route, you may also go for Equity Systematic Investment Plan (ESIP) or Systematic Equity Plan (SEP) by directly investing into good quality stocks.
 It is a SIP in shares.